azzraa/passwordchecker/README.md

 ### ⚙️ How It Works

 1. User inputs a password.
-2. A salt (e.g., "random_salt") is appended to the input.
+2. A salt (e.g. "random_salt") is appended to the input.
 3. The salted password is hashed using SHA-256 via OpenSSL.
 4. The resulting hash is compared to a stored reference hash.
 5. The program prints Access Granted or Access Denied based on the result.